jgreathouse9/FDIDTutorial/README.md

 ```
 where you may find the ancillary files with the Basque and HCW data.
 The vignette for Stata is [here](https://github.com/jgreathouse9/FDIDTutorial/blob/main/StataVignette.md).

-- As of 8/11/2024, the Stata version reports Cohort ATTs and inference statistics, however its development is under construction.
+- As of 8/11/2024, the Stata version reports Cohort ATTs, however this development is under construction.
 So, while users may do

 ```stata
 net from "https://raw.githubusercontent.com/jgreathouse9/FDIDTutorial/main"